-In accordance with Economic and Social Council decision 2018/227 and past practices, the Secretary-General has the honour to transmit the report of the Inter-Agency and Expert Group on Sustainable Development Goal Indicators on the ongoing work for the implementation of the global indicator framework for the Goals and targets of the 2030 Agenda for Sustainable Development.
-In its report, the Expert Group describes the activities undertaken in 2018 pursuant to Statistical Commission decision 49/101, including: (a) tier classification updates and the methodological development of tier III indicators; (b) criteria for the implementation of the guidelines on data flows and global data reporting for the Sustainable Development Goals and best practices; (c) possible proxy indicators for some of the tier III indicators to be used for immediate monitoring; (d) activities within the work stream on data disaggregation and the three working groups on interlinkages, Statistical Data and Metadata eXchange (SDMX) and geospatial information, respectively; and (e) annual refinements of the indicators and plan for the 2020 comprehensive review.
-The Commission will also have before it background documents on: best practices on data flows and global data reporting for Sustainable Development Goals, prepared jointly by the Expert Group and the Committee for the Coordination of Statistical Activities; data disaggregation for the Sustainable Development Goal indicators; and interlinkages in the global Sustainable Development Goal indicator framework.
+In accordance with Economic and Social Council decision 2018/227 and past practices, the Secretary-General has the honour to transmit the report of the Inter-agency and Expert Group on Sustainable Development Goal Indicators (IAEG-SDGs) on the ongoing work for the implementation of the global indicator framework for the Goals and targets of the 2030 Agenda for Sustainable Development.
+In its report, the Expert Group describes the activities undertaken in 2018 pursuant to Statistical Commission decision 49/101, including: a) tier classification updates and the methodological development of Tier III indicators; b) criteria for the implementation of the Guidelines on Data Flows and Global Data Reporting for Sustainable Development Goals and best practices; c) possible proxy indicators for some of the Tier III indicators to be used for immediate monitoring; d) activities within the work stream on data disaggregation and the three working groups on interlinkages, SDMX and geo-spatial information, respectively; and e) annual refinements of the indicators and plan for the 2020 Comprehensive Review.
+The Commission will also have before it the following background documents: Best practices on data flows and global data reporting for Sustainable Development Goals, prepared jointly by the IAEG-SDGs and the Committee for Coordination of Statistical Activities (CCSA); Data disaggregation for the Sustainable Development Goal indicators; and Interlinkages in the global SDG indicator framework.

 The Statistical Commission is invited to comment on progress made by the Expert Group and the direction of future work.
-The points for discussion by the Commission are set out in paragraph 33 of the present report.
+The points for discussion by the Commission are set out in paragraph 31 of this present report.